-- Click on the sales & support menu on the SILICONSURF page. - Scroll down the SALES & SUPPORT page and click the category Technical Publications to access the Technical Publications Library.
+- Click the Worldwide Sales category on the SILICONSURF page. - Scroll down the Worldwide Sales page and click the Worldwide Customer Service category to access the Technical Publications Library.

-Conventions
+Typographical Conventions

 The Onyx2 Deskside Workstation Owner's Guide uses these conventions: